vijayvarma392/binaryBHexp/README.md

 spin and recoil kick velocity is shown at the top left.
 Note that in an actual simulation the kick is accumulated during the late inspiral and merger, causing the center of mass to drift.
 Here we ignore this and generate the remnant with the final kick velocity at the origin.
-Each frame of the video during this stage corresponds to a time step of 100M in simulation time.
+After the ringdown is complete, we switch our time steps to demonstrate the recoil kicks: Each frame of the video during this stage corresponds to a time step of 100M in simulation time.

 ## Generating new visualizations